 Lewes, DE 19958

-This park is a small sandy access point to the Little Assawoman Bay.
-With an unobstructed view, it is one of the best places in Delaware to watch sunsets and sunrises and sea birds dipping and diving into the Bay.
-Across the bay is the Assawoman Wildlife Area.
+Before this area became a park, the forces of nature constantly changed the narrow strip of barrier dunes between the Atlantic Ocean and Little Assawoman Bay.
+This area remained largely undisturbed as the towns of Bethany Beach and Fenwick Island grew around it.
+With an unobstructed view, this is one of the best places in Delaware to watch sunsets and sea birds dipping and diving into the Bay.

 Dover, DE 19901